vontanne/armenian-javascript-community/README.md

 Thank you for visiting, and we hope you find the resources here helpful in your programming journey!

+## License

+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE](./LICENSE) file for details.

 ## Publications

 Below is a list of our publications for easier navigation: